Amid coronavirus travel bans, we are embracing the good old Aussie road trip

 Experience one of Australia’s best road trips without the tourists

 Is there a more iconic Australian road trip than Victoria’s Great Ocean Road?
-The crashing waves of the Southern Ocean, the crumbling beauty of the Twelve Apostles, the famous break at Bell’s… The only problem is, we aren’t the only ones to have realised how good it is, meaning usually you could just as likely expect to find yourself sharing that perfect selfie spot with a stranger.
+The crashing waves of the Southern Ocean, the crumbling beauty of the Twelve Apostles, the famous break at Bell’s Beach… The only problem is, we aren’t the only ones to have realised how good it is, meaning usually you could just as likely expect to find yourself sharing that perfect selfie spot with a stranger.
 Every year, around 250,000 overseas visitors visit the Great Ocean Road.
 With our borders closed due to coronavirus, this could be a great time to see an Australian icon without the crowds.
+Just make sure the area is safe to travel before you embark on your trip.

 Although the Great Ocean Road is famous for its breathtaking views and beaches, it’s home to some other Australian icons.
 Stop in the small town of Kennett River and you won’t have to walk far for a chance to see koalas in the wild, as well as plenty of native birdlife.